Everest Base Camp Region

 Annapurna Base Camp Trek and Annapurna round

-The Annapurna region trek takes the trekkers to the slightly lower altitude than Everest Base Camp Trek.
-The trek to the Annapurna Base Camp commences from Besisahar, which is located at 800m above the sea level.
+The Annapurna region trek takes the trekkers to a slightly lower altitude than Everest Base Camp Trek.
+The walk to the Annapurna Base Camp commences from Besisahar, located at 800m above sea level.
 The maximum elevation of the Annapurna Base Camp Trek is 4130m at the Annapurna Base Camp.
-However, if you want to do the Annapurna Circuit Trek then, you have to cross Thorang La Pass.
-Located at an elevation of 5416m, Thorang La Pass is the highest point of the Annapurna Circuit Trek.
-For the trekkers who anticipate problems with the altitudes, for them, Annapurna Base Camp Trek is more reliable than EBC Trek.
+However, if you want to do the Annapurna Circuit Trek, you must cross Thorang La Pass.
+Located at 5416m, Thorang La Pass is the highest point of the Annapurna Circuit Trek.
+For the trekkers who anticipate problems with their altitudes, Annapurna Base Camp Trek is more reliable than EBC Trek.

 Everest Base Camp

-If you are in Nepal just for the mountains, then you will find Everest Base Camp Trek more fascinating.
-It is the dream of every trekker to observe the beauty of the world’s tallest Mt Everest from close.
-Hence joining the trek to Everest Base Camp one can relish the spectacular beauty of Everest.
-Besides the fascinating Mt Everest views, trekkers doing this trek also get astonished by the ravishing views of peaks like Ama Dablam, Pumori, Lhotse, and many more.
+If you are in Nepal just for the mountains, you will find Everest Base Camp Trek more fascinating.
+Every trekker's dream is to observe the beauty of the world's tallest, Mt Everest, from close.
+Hence joining the trek to Everest Base Camp, one can relish the spectacular beauty of Everest.
+Besides the fascinating Mt Everest views, trekkers doing this trek also get astonished by the beautiful views of peaks like Ama Dablam, Pumori, Lhotse, and many more.
 The tranquil lakes of Gokyo Valley lure the trekkers to do the Gokyo Valley Trek.
 Even the flight from Kathmandu to Lukla is scenic in itself.
-High suspension bridge, prayer wheels, Mani walls, colorful prayer flags, and ancient Buddhist monasteries attract trekkers throughout your journey.
+The high suspension bridge, prayer wheels, Mani walls, colorful prayer flags, and ancient Buddhist monasteries attract trekkers throughout your journey.

 Annapurna Base Camp